arunmenon/model-rl-experiments/README.md

 ## **Next Steps**

-- **Refine RL Logic**:
-  - The included code is a skeleton.
-For real GRPO or PPO, incorporate advantage calculation, gradient updates, and stable policy optimization.
 - **Tune Weights**:
   - Adjust the sub-reward weights in `combined_reward.py` to emphasize certain criteria (e.g., more weight on grammar if you see frequent mistakes).
 - **Add More Metrics**:
   - For instance, brand correctness vs. brand guess, or advanced readability checks.
-- **Scale Up**:
-  - Switch from small GPT-2 to bigger LLM (e.g., LLaMA/Qwen).
-- **Deploy**:
-  - Once validated, integrate into your product listing flow to auto-generate improved titles.

 ---